Short Stay

 2 Days in Rome

-This structure is built around geography and energy, not checklist logic.
-Base selection directly affects daily efficiency.
-Review our guide on where to stay in Rome before confirming accommodation.
+Where you sleep still drives daily efficiency.
+Review our guide on where to stay in Rome before locking accommodation.

 Who This Is For